 The total subhalo contribution $J_{\rm sh,\,total}$ is computed as the weighted sum over the SASHIMI catalog [cf.\ Eq.~(\ref{eq:Jsh})] including the contribution by up to sub$^n$-subhalos, while the cusp component is obtained from $N_{\rm cusp}$ and $\langle J_{\rm cusp}\rangle$ as above.

 Figure~\ref{fig:JperM} shows the mass-normalized luminosity parameters that enter the boost-factor calculation, plotted as functions of the host mass at $z=0$.
 The host contribution $J_{\rm host}/M_{\rm host}$ decreases with increasing $M_{\rm host}$, reflecting the systematic reduction in halo concentration (and hence in $\rho^2$-weighted mass) toward higher masses.
-The subhalo contribution $J_{\rm sh,\,total}/M_{\rm host}$ varies more gently with $M$, as it represents an integral over the subhalo population whose internal structure and abundance evolve only mildly across the mass range considered.
-In contrast, the prompt-cusp contribution $J_{\rm cusp,\,total}/M_{\rm host}$ remains comparatively large over a broad range of host masses for our fiducial parameters ($f_{\rm cusp} = 0.25$, $f_{\rm surv,stripped}=1$), illustrating that even a moderate surviving cusp fraction can yield a sizeable contribution to the total annihilation budget.
+The subhalo contribution $J_{\rm sh,\,total}/M_{\rm host}$ varies more gently with $M_{\rm host}$, as it represents an integral over the subhalo population whose internal structure and abundance evolve only mildly across the mass range considered.
+In contrast, the prompt-cusp contribution $J_{\rm cusp,\,total}/M_{\rm host}$ remains comparatively large over a broad range of host masses for our fiducial parameters ($f_{\rm cusp} = f_{\rm surv,stripped}=1$), illustrating that the cusps can yield a dominant contribution to the total annihilation budget.

 For comparison, we also show $\langle J_{\rm cusp}\rangle/\langle M_{\rm cusp}\rangle$---the mean cusp luminosity per unit cusp mass, which is host-mass independent and is primarily controlled by the cusp internal structure and the underlying microphysical inputs.
 We note that $\langle J_{\rm cusp}\rangle/\langle M_{\rm cusp}\rangle$ corresponds to the limiting case in which the annihilation luminosity is entirely generated by cusp-like material, i.e.\ as if all dark matter were converted into cusps with the same internal structure.
 It therefore provides a useful absolute reference scale and can be viewed as an upper-envelope benchmark for the $J_{\rm cusp,\,total}/M_{\rm host}$ curve, which is necessarily suppressed by the fact that only a fraction of the host mass is bound into surviving cusps in the hierarchical assembly.